 When Chicago steel magnate Everett D. Graff walked into Wright Howes’ bookshop on Michigan Avenue in the 1920s he sparked one of the most important friendships in the book world.

-Featured This Month: Military History
+Featured This Month: Travel and Westward Expansion

 This resource brings together manuscript, printed and visual primary source materials for the study of global commodities in world history.
 The Newberry has contributed several manuscripts to this collection together with other institutions such as, the British Library, the New York Public Library and many others. *Access to this subscription database is only available on-site through any of the Newberry’s public computers.*